Abhiroop345/Power-Industry-Sustainability-Ranking-Using-AI-ML-Techniques/README.md

 ## Acknowledgments

-Developed as part of the IDEAS–ISI Summer Internship Programme, under the guidance of Dr. Piyali Sengupta, IDEAS – Institute of Data Engineering, Analytics and Science Foundation, ISI Kolkata.
+Developed as part of the IDEAS–TIH Summer Internship Programme, under the guidance of Dr. Piyali Sengupta, IDEAS – Institute of Data Engineering, Analytics and Science Foundation, ISI Kolkata.